City Spray Parks Ready for Fun, Hot El Paso Sun

 San Jacinto Plaza

-The historic Downtown park also offers a respite from the summer heat, but on a smaller, less tricked out level.
+The historic downtown park also offers a respite from the heat, but on a smaller, less tricked out level.
 No water buckets and fountains here, just cooling water jets shooting randomly out of the ground.
-Free to use, and open daily from 10 a.m. to 8 p.m. through late October or early November.
+Free to use, and open daily from 10 a.m. to 10 p.m.
+April 13 through late October or early November.